dotdotcommadot/dart_robotlegs_di/README.md

 ### Robotlegs for Dart
 Robotlegs is an open source MV* framework, which was originally written for ActionScript 3.
 It provides a very clean API for building applications ranging from large enterprise software, to mini-sites and animations.
-Robotlegs for Dart project is the beginning of an attempt to bring all the sweetnes Robotlegs for AS3 has to Google Dart.
+Robotlegs for Dart project is the beginning of an attempt to bring all the sweetness Robotlegs for AS3 has to Google Dart.
 - [Robotlegs for AS3 on Github](https://github.com/robotlegs/robotlegs-framework)
 - [Robotlegs for Dart on Github](https://github.com/dotdotcommadot/dart_robotlegs)